telerik/blazor-docs/components/chart/types/line.md

 The color of the line is controlled through the `Color` property that can take any valid CSS color (for example, `#abcdef`, `#f00`, or `blue`).

-You can control the color of the markers by using the `Background` property of the nested `TelerikChartSeriesMarkers` tag.
+You can control the color of the markers by using the `Background` property of the nested `ChartSeriesMarkers` tag.

 ### Missing Values